Dnipro: The "Dnipropetrovsk Mafia"

-Reflecting Dnipropetrovsk's special strategic importance for the entire Soviet Union, party cadres from the "rocket city" played an outsized role not only in republican leadership in Kiev, but also in the Union leadership in Moscow.
+Reflecting Dnipropetrovsk's special strategic importance for the entire Soviet Union, party cadres from the "rocket city" played an outsized role not only in republican leadership in Kyiv, but also in the Union leadership in Moscow.
 During Stalin's Great Purge, Leonid Brezhnev rose rapidly within the ranks of the local nomenklatura, from director of the Dnipropetrovsk Metallurgical Institute in 1936 to regional (Obkom) Party Secretary in charge of the city's defence industries in 1939.

 Here, he took the first steps toward building a network of supporters which came to be known as the "Dnipropetrovsk Mafia".
 They spearheaded the internal party coup that in 1964 saw Brezhnev replace Nikita Khrushchev as General Secretary of the Communist Party of the Soviet Union and call a halt to further reform.

 Independent Ukraine

 In a national referendum on 1 December 1991, 90.36% of Dnipropetrovsk's voters approved the declaration of independence that had been made by the Ukrainian parliament on 24 August.
 Amidst the economic dislocation and soaring inflation that accompanied the collapse of the Soviet Union, output declined.
 Although its economic contraction was at a rate below the national average, the Dnipropetrovsk city and oblast witnessed one of the largest population declines of all the regions of Ukraine.
 By 2021, the city's population, which had stood at over 1.2 million in 1991, had been reduced to 981,000.
 Young people from Dnipropetrovsk were among the millions of Ukrainians who left the country to find work and opportunity abroad.